-At Power Almanac, we keep records for officials from 21,000 local government in 13 different roles, including:
+At Power Almanac, we keep records for officials from 21,000 local governments in following roles:

 - The person in the “Head of Fire Protection Services” role is, in 94% of local governments, called the “Fire Chief” (adding in a few cases “acting” or “interim”).

 - The person in the “Head of Law Enforcement” role is, in 96% of cases, called either “Police Chief” or “Sheriff”.

 So, good news if your target audience is the head of the fire department, you can with confidence expect the decision maker to have a title of “Fire Chief”.
 And if you’re selling to heads of law enforcement, you’ll only need to expand your outreach to two titles: “Police Chief” and “Sheriff”.